Welcome to the 34rd Season of Jo's Footwork Studio and its 2017-2018 Dance Year!

-Since 1984, and in its 33rd dance year, Jo’s Footwork Studio offers a wide range of dance technique classes for preschoolers and tots through adult, from beginners to advanced levels with Master/Professional instructors in Mommy & Me, our new Twinkle Star program for 2 year old through Kindergarten, Ballet, Cecchetti, Pointe, Demi-Pointe, Tap, Progressions in Tap, Leaps & Turns, Jazz, Lyrical, Contemporary, All Star-Pomdance, Modern, Hip Hop.
+Since 1984, and in its 34th dance year, Jo’s Footwork Studio offers a wide range of dance technique classes for preschoolers and tots through adult, from beginners to advanced levels with Master/Professional instructors in Mommy & Me, our Twinkle Star program for 2 year old through Kindergarten, Ballet, Cecchetti, Pointe, Demi-Pointe, Tap, Progressions in Tap & Jazz, Leaps & Turns, Jazz, Lyrical, Contemporary, All Star-Pomdance, Contemporary Modern, Hip Hop.
 Jo’s Footwork is a Technique-based studio, concentrating on dance methodology.

 For over thirty years, Jo’s Footwork Studio has been providing dance technique instruction in Ballet, Pointe, Demi-Pointe, Percussive Tap, Jazz, Lyrical, Modern, Hip Hop, and Pom Dance.
 Instructors are either master instructors, professional performers, certified, degreed, or all of the above.

 Jo’s Footwork offers over 130 classes for tots & preschoolers through adults and beginners to advanced levels.
 Dancers are put in levels appropriate to age, level, and ability.